geddy/model/README.md

 #### Streaming results with events (SQL adapters only)

 The `all` method returns an EventedQueryProcessor which emits the normal 'data', 'end', and 'error' events.
-Each 'data' event will return a single model-item:
+Each 'data' event will return a single model-item.

+NOTE: Do not pass a callback to the `all` method if you're streaming -- passing a callback will cause the results to be buffered internally.
+If you need something to happen when the stream ends, use the 'end' event.

 ```javascript
 var users